 Yes we certainly could, but we probably never will.
-It is true that hydrogen gas has advantages over helium for high-altitude ballooning.
-It is a lot cheaper to buy, its supply is pretty much unlimited on earth, and it is lighter which means it provides more lift per volume.
+It is true that hydrogen gas has some advantages over helium for high-altitude ballooning.
+It is a lot cheaper, its supply is pretty much unlimited on earth, and it is lighter which means it provides more lift per volume.
 However, hydrogen is also extremely combustible and therefore quite dangerous to handle.
 For obvious safety reasons, we prefer to stick with helium.

 Where do you get your helium?

-Most of the time, we get our helium from compressed gas suppliers like Airgas or Norco.
-Occasionally, we may also get helium from small local welding shops or from the chemistry department at the University of Wyoming.
-If possible, we try to have the helium cylinders delivered directly to the launch location.
+Most of the time, we get helium through our chemistry supply room at the University of Wyoming.
+They obtain this helium from compressed gas suppliers like Airgas or Rocky Mountain Air Solutions.
+Occasionally, we may choose to order helium directly from local suppliers and have the cylinders delivered directly to the launch location.
 Otherwise, we have to transport the helium ourselves.
-Either way works, although we usually prefer delivery since it is technically the safer option.

 Aren't we running out of helium?